Strictly ergodic distal models and a new approach to the Host-Kra factors: Nilcycles and -cube uniquely ergodic systems.

 \begin{rem} The definition is modeled on the definition of \textit{cocycle} of degree $k$ by Antol\'{i}n Camarena and Szegedy.
 The key difference is that we allow properties (1) and (2) to hold almost everywhere (see \cite[Definition 3.3.14]{candela2016alg_notes}).
-We choose the name "nilcycle" rather than "weak cocycle" as the term "cocycle" is traditionally reserved in the theory of dynamical systems for another purpose (see Section \ref{subsec:Dynamical-background.}). \end{rem} \begin{rem} Note that the group $G$ in the definition is only assumed to be countable.
-Thus we may not use Proposition \ref{muk=mu_C}.
-However as we assume that the domain of the map $\rho$ is $C_G^{k+1}(X)$, we know that $C_G^{k+1}(X)$ has full measure under the projection of $\nu^{[k+1]}$, i.e., $\mu^{[k+1]}$.
-Thus $\mu^{[k+1]}(C_G^{k+1}(X))=1$ if there exists a nilcycle of degree $k$ w.r.t. $Y$. \end{rem}
+We choose the name "nilcycle" rather than "weak cocycle" as the term "cocycle" is traditionally reserved in the theory of dynamical systems for another purpose (see Section \ref{subsec:Dynamical-background.}). \end{rem}